 Living in Thailand, we are fortunate to send our laundry to be professionally cleaned, taking away much of the stress.
 Here at SIMPLY, we even collect your washing and deliver it back to you, making things even more straightforward.
 However, we can’t separate your clothes.
-We recommend that you divide them into dry cleaned and laundered.
+We recommend that you divide them into dry-cleaned and laundered.
 This article will explore which fabrics should be dry cleaned to maintain their appearance and avoid shrinkage.

 Of course, the obvious question is, what is dry cleaning?
-Professional dry-cleaning in Bangkok, done by a company such as SIMPLY, involves removing stains, dirt, and odours without using either water or standard detergent.
-The term “dry” is quite misleading as the process involves soaking the clothes in a chemical or solvent, usually perchloroethylene (perc), petroleum spirits or trichloroethane.
+Professional dry-cleaning in Bangkok, done by a company such as SIMPLY, involves removing stains, dirt, and odors without using either water or standard detergent.
+The term “dry” is quite misleading as the process involves soaking the clothes in a chemical or solvent, usually perchloroethylene (perc), petroleum spirits, or trichloroethane.
 While many believe the perc is the most effective, it is a volatile substance and can irate some people’s skin, so it is becoming used less frequently.

 Look at the care symbols on your clothes!

 Once most of us have tried on our clothes and are satisfied that they fit, we remove the tags inside the clothes either because they can itch or because we don’t want them to be visible.
 However, they are there for a reason, and they will have washing suggestions on them as a guide to extending the garment’s lifespan.
-The label will also tell you how the clothes should be dried, ironed, washed, bleached and, importantly for this article, if they should be dry-cleaned.
+The label will also tell you how the clothes should be dried, ironed, washed, bleached, and, importantly for this article, if they should be dry-cleaned.

 As most of you will be aware, most of your clothes can be washed in a machine or hand washed as they will be made from cotton, polyester or spandex.
 However, suits, formal and evening wear should usually be dry-cleaned.
 Here are seven fabrics that you should get dry-cleaned by a professional laundry.